emberbites/emberbites/_posts/3-ember-and-select2.markdown

 {%endraw%}
 ```

-This template renders the familiar `EmberStore.NameField` component from Bite #2, but uses the `showInfo` action instead.
-The idea about this template is the same: the `showInfo` action should set the `person` property, and then once that's set we should be able to display some content in the page.
+This template renders the familiar `EmberStore.NameField` component from Bite #2, but instead of calling an action, it links the `person` property on the component to this template's property of the same name by doing `person=person`.

+The idea for this template is the same as the previous example: the `showInfo` action should set the `person` property, and then once that's set we should be able to display some content in the page.

 Let's take a look at the `EmberStore.NameField` component, located at `app/assets/templates/components/name_field.js.coffee`: